Gambling to survive 動画

 .

-Our skill position players played each of the receiver and back positions.
-We had three quarterbacks, of whom two were starters at other positions.
-Player interchangeability was the strength of the team.
+Each of our skill position players played all the receiver and back positions.
+We had three quarterbacks, of whom, two were starters at other skill positions.
+Player interchangeability was the strength of our team.
 Each quarterback saw action and the offense never missed a beat.
 On defense we blitzed and moved around so much the opposing offenses got dizzy.
 Field goals didn't exist and we always went for two after touchdowns.

 .Johoku vs Osaka Kindai Fuzoku